 - Each enum declaration has a declaration space for its enum members.
-An enum's declaration space is shared with other enums that have the same root module and the same qualified name starting from that root module. - Each function declaration (including constructor, member function, and member accessor declarations) and each function expression has a declaration space for locals (introduced by parameter, variable, and function declarations) and a declaration space for type parameters. - Each object literal has a declaration space for its properties. - Each object type literal has a declaration space for its members.
+An enum's declaration space is shared with other enums that have the same root module and the same qualified name starting from that root module. - Each function declaration (including constructor, member function, and member accessor declarations) and each function expression has a declaration space for variables (parameters, local variables, and local functions locals (introduced by parameter, variable, and function declarations) and a declaration space for type parameters. - Each object literal has a declaration space for its properties. - Each object type literal has a declaration space for its members.